updated

 NOTE: As the orchard is our livelihood, you are most welcome to explore and enjoy it.
 But because we have full-time employees already, work in the orchard is not an option.

 Scott runs the orchard and is actively engaged in sustainable agricultural methods.
 He likes bugs and plants.
-Maggie works as an educator and as a naturalist.
-She loves tromping around outside with kids and adults so they can ignite their connection with the land.
-While she also likes bugs, she prefers to focus on animals and their behavior.
+Maggie works as an educator and a naturalist and is actively involved in local sustainability efforts.
+She loves tromping around outside with kids and adults so as to ignite their connection with the land.
+She also likes bugs, but is not as fanatical about them as Scott is ;)

 As well as thousands of fruit trees, we have extended undeveloped land with forests, creeks, rolling hills and wildflowers nearby.
 Everyone in our family enjoys exploring outside: mountains, valleys, lakes, and rivers.
 We care for the land and share a deep respect and passion for the environment.
 For people who like to adventure outdoors, this is a great corner of the USA.